Freeman, Toussaint spark Braves to 2-1 win over Padres

 The Braves led 1-0 in the second when Abraham Almonte, who was hitting .169 in his last 22 games, doubled with two outs and scored from second on Guillermo Heredia’s single.

+“Really the two blemishes — I think Freddie Freeman hit a good pitch,” Tingler said of Darvish.
+“It was right on the edge, outside corner.
+He stayed on it.
+And after getting two outs, I think he just made a two-strike mistake to Almonte.”

 Atlanta, which hasn’t been over .500 this year, moved to 46-47.
-It had lost three of four and was in third place, 4½ games back in the NL East.
+The third-place Braves had lost three of four, but moved 3½ games back in the NL East.

 San Diego fell to 55-42.
-The Padres had dropped three of five and were in third place, 5½ games back in the NL West.
+The Padres began the night having dropped three of five and were in third place, 5½ games back in the NL West.

 TRAINER’S ROOM